ucan-wg/spec/README.md

 ### 4.1.1. `my` Scheme

 The `my` URI scheme represents ownership over a resource -- typically by parenthood -- at decision-time (i.e. the validator's "now").
 Resources that are created after the UCAN was created MUST be included.
-This higher-order scheme descibes delegating some or all ambient authorty to another DID.
+This higher-order scheme describes delegating some or all ambient authority to another DID.

 The use case of "pairing" two DIDs by delegating all current and future resources is not uncommon when a user would like to use multiple devices as "root", but does not have access to all of them directly at all times.